gmih/gmih.github.io/pages/raiding/index.md

 - Act maturely and responsibly in and outside of raid.
 You are a representative of our guild, and our guild treats everyone with respect.

 ### Performance
 Great Men in History has a limited raid schedule, so it’s incredibly important that everyone comes prepared and ready to perform.
 We’re happy to help our guildies out as much as possible.
-Check the forums for more information about strategies, class discussion, and useful addons/resources.
+Check the forums or Discord for more information about strategies, class discussion, and useful addons/resources.

 #### Guidelines for Great Raiding